nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 <img alt="how to register a sole proprietorship" src="/images/content/sign-here.png" title="How to start a sole proprietorship?" style="width: 63%; height: 63%">
 </center>

-Not only are they simple, Sole Proprietorships are also the easiest business to register because there is no registration.
+Not only are they simple, but a Sole Proprietorship is also the easiest business to register because there is no registration.

-Sole Proprietorships are not officially recognized or registered to the state.
+Sole Proprietorships are not officially recognized or registered with the state.

-The only real barrier-to-entry for a business like this are the licenses, certifications, permits, and training required by the organizations overseeing the work done in that industry.
+The only real barriers to entry for a business like this are the licenses, certifications, permits, and training required by the organizations overseeing the work done in that industry.

 For instance, if you want to be an electrician you can’t be messing around with the wiring in someone’s house without the proper training and experience as an electrician.